-Nature fertility rituals existed long before the agricultural revolution was established.
+A man needed to assure nature rejuvenation, therefore, the earliest myths in the world promoted rituals that are connected to fertility, much before the agricultural revolution was established.
 The rituals were inspired by nature sprouting where earth and water and reproduction played a major role.
-The lack of water in the desert facilitated its dwellers to develop rituals to promote land fertility.
+The lack of water in the desert facilitated its dwellers to develop rituals that promote land fertility, see Sacred Marriage.
 They turn their prayers to the stars, their gods, for a blessing with rituals imitating nature reproduction.
-In our region, the Negev Desert they borrowed from Egyptian myths, especially the role of Orion that represented Osiris.
-He was the god of the underworld, Nile flood, and fertility.
+In our region, the Negev Desert they borrowed from Egyptian myths, especially from the role of Osiris represented by Orion constellation.
+Osiris was the god of the underworld, Nile flood, and fertility.
 The fertility rites re-enacted, symbolically, sexual acts as reproductive processes of man, animals, and land.
 Spreading semen over land or water was a visual act practiced in the ancient world to promote fertility as we can see in the following examples of Rockart from the Negev Desert.

 Osiris role in Egypt